 The Realm definition is optional.
 If no scheduler is defined, Shinken will "create" one for the user and will be the default one.

 Variables in red are required, while those in black are optional.
 However, you need to supply at least one optional variable in each definition for it to be of much use.

 define realm{

-realm_name
+realm_name realm_name

-realm_members
+realm_members realm_members

-default
+default default

 }